-You can use Internet Shared Bandwidth and Data Transfer Plan to save the Internet cost.
+You can use Internet Shared Bandwidth and Data Transfer Plan to reduce Internet costs.

 Data Transfer Plan

 Data Transfer Plan is a subscription Internet traffic package.
 It offers price lower than that of Pay-As-You-Go traffic scheme and also provides Idle-time Data Transfer Plan, greatly reducing the Internet traffic cost.
 Data Transfer Plan applies to ECS instances, EIPs and SLB instances that are billed by traffic.

 After you purchase a Data Transfer Plan, traffic fee is automatically deducted from the plan and no additional operation is required.
 You can view the usage of Data Transfer Plan of different products in Billing Management - Resource Packages.